 The pharmacy had crown-stamped measures available to measure liquids, with one marked for the use of CDs only.
 A range of clean tablet and capsule counters were present, with a separate triangle reserved for cytotoxics.
 All equipment, including the dispensary fridge, was in good working order.
+All equipment had recently been PAT tested.
 The dispensary sink was clean.